 When a tenant rents a property, they are entitled to certain rights and protections under landlord-tenant laws.
 Unfortunately, landlords can sometimes violate these laws, leaving tenants with few options for recourse.
-Fortunately, there are remedies available for tenants when this happens.
+Fortunately, there are remedies available for tenants when this happens, including remedies for landlord violations.
 This article will discuss the various tenant remedies for landlord violations.
 First, we will look at what constitutes a landlord violation.

 Then, we will examine the different types of tenant remedies available in the event of a landlord violation.
 Finally, we will discuss the steps tenants should take to ensure their rights are protected.
 The first step for tenants is to understand their rights under state and local landlord-tenant laws.
 Landlords are required to provide certain services and amenities in order to maintain their property in good condition.
 These services may include things like providing heat, running water, and making necessary repairs in a timely manner.